wachterjohannes/debug-mcp/docs/README.md

 ## Security

-For security, no vendor plugins are enabled by default.
-You must explicitly whitelist packages in the `enabled_plugins` configuration.
+For security, no vendor extensions are enabled by default.
+You must explicitly enable packages in `.mate/extensions.php` by setting their `enabled` flag to `true`.

 Local `mate/` directory is always enabled for rapid development.